practicalli/spacemacs/docs/spacemacs-basics/evil-g-menu.md

 ## Multiple cursors
-`g r` is the menu for [multiple cursors](/spacemacs-basics/evil-tools/multiple-cursors.md), allowing simultaneous editing at multiple points
+`g r` is the menu for [:fontawesome-solid-book-open: multiple cursors](/spacemacs/spacemacs-basics/evil-tools/multiple-cursors/), allowing simultaneous editing at multiple points

 `12 gr j` will add a cursor to the 12 lines below the current cursor, using the same position in the line.
 Any edits are applied to all cursors.